Authors: Bojan Stojkovski and Bogdan Iordache

 Giorgio is very strict when it comes to running the sales process.
 Among the first things he tells the startups he mentors is that data is the key to building a healthy sales infrastructure.

-“I do an assessment that is based on various criteria, such as pipeline velocity, customer time to value, customer expansion, revenue operations (RevOps), sales numbers target, do you have a sales team or not – there are many things that I’m analysing,” he explains.
+“I do an assessment that is based on various criteria, such as pipeline velocity, customer time to value, customer expansion, revenue operations (RevOps), sales numbers target, do you have a sales team or not – there are many things that I’m analyzing,” he explains.

-At the same time, he encourages founders to conduct their own self-assessment, which he then compares with his own findings.
+At the same time, he encourages founders to conduct their self-assessment, which he then compares with his findings.
 Typically, this also marks the turning point where founders understand the disparity between their perceived sales process and its actual implementation.

 “You often hear from founders, not just from the tech founders, but also from the business-oriented ones, that the truth is in their minds.
 This is not good enough.
 Any company that is looking to raise money or wants to grow and expand globally, can’t rely on what’s in the mind of the founders, you need to write it down.
 You need to change that behavior right from the start.”
 Giorgio explains.